-The IRS will still allow you to deduct your car expenses if you can reasonably prove the number of miles that you drove (or the amount that you spent on your car) in a given period.
+The IRS will still allow you to deduct your car expenses if you can reasonably prove the number of miles you drove (or the amount you spent on your car) in a given period.
 For example, if you have a solid mileage log for July through December of a given year that shows you were driving a consistent 100 miles for work per month, and you can prove that you were conducting roughly the same amount of business trips for January through June of the same year, then you can still deduct the same 100 miles per month.

 You can also tally up your mileage using records besides a mileage log.
 For example, if you drive for a rideshare or delivery app, your account will show a history of your past trips, which will include enough detail to calculate how many miles you were driving.
 Appointment books and calendars are also great places to check if you need to retroactively calculate how many miles you drove for work in a given day or week.

-The same rule applies with your actual car expenses.
+The same rule applies to your actual car expenses.
 If you weren’t tracking your actual car expenses from February to April, but you know that you typically spend $600 per month on gas, car insurance, maintenance, car payments, and other actual car expenses, you could still deduct that same $600 per month as long as you can reasonably prove that you were driving for work

 The actual expense method may be best for you if:

-You car has low gas mileage
+Your car has a low gas mileage

 You have higher-than-average maintenance expenses